Cray-HPE/docs-csm/operations/rack_resiliency/kyverno.md

 #### 2.1 Restarting critical services

-During deployment of the rack resiliency service,the critical services which are either deployments or StatefulSets are restarted.
+During Deployment of the Rack Resiliency Service,the critical services which are either Deployments or StatefulSets are restarted.
 During restart the policy is implemented by the `Kyverno` policy engine.

 #### 2.2 Adding topology constraint

-The policy engine updates the topology constraint to the deployment/ StatefulSets specification of the critical service.
+The policy engine updates the topology constraint to the Deployment/ StatefulSets specification of the critical service.

 ```yaml
 spec: